IBM/innovate-digital-bank/README.md

 Finally, edit your .env folder and add your Mongodb connection string

 ***Repeat these steps for all microservices.
-In addition to your mongo url, most will need the public IP address of your kubernetes cluster, _You can find that under the overview of your cluster on IBM Cloud_.***
+In addition to your mongo URL, most will need the public IP address of your Kubernetes cluster, _You can find that under the overview of your cluster on IBM Cloud_.***

 ### 8. Configure kubectl